 The power of the waveform shall be less than or equal to the power of a TRN field averaged over each 128Tc period

 The spectral density, averaged over 10MHz bandwidth, shall be less than or equal to the power of a TRN field.

+The waveform shall comply with the same transmit mask (or be lower) as the mask complied by the preamble and data fields of the PPDU (see 20.3.2 and 28.3.5).

 The waveform does not contain a more than 6 consecutive sequences Ga1281 and no more than 6 consecutive sequences Gb1281